Darialyphia/clash-of-destiny/docs/DESIGN_DOCMENT.md

 ### Experience Globes

 At the start of each turn, 2 tiles on the map will be marked.
 At the end of the turn, an experience globe will appear on those tiles.
 Picking up an experience globe grants some EXP.
 If a her is standing on the marked tile at the end of the turn, the globe does not appear.
+If there are already at least 6 experience globes on the board, new ones will not spawn.

 ## Cards

-There are 3 types of cards
+There are 3 types of cards: Weapons, Artifacts, and Quests.

+Abilities can only be put in to the deck of a hero with the corresponding class.
+Items and quests do not necessarily have specific class requirement, but they can have class-specific additional effects.

+### Abilities

-- Abilities: These cards represent skill learned by the hero that they can cast.
-Once used, an ability is sent to its owner's discard pile
+These cards represent skill learned by the hero that they can cast.
+Once used, an ability is sent to its owner's discard pile.

+### Artifacts

-- Items: Heroes can equip items, granting them increased stats or powerful effects.
+Heroes can equip items, granting them increased stats or powerful effects.
 There are three kinds of items: Weapon, Armor and Relic.
 A hero can have, at most, one item of each type equiped.
 Attempting to equip another one will send the previously equipped to its owners discard pile.

+Artifacts have a Durability stat.
+Once it reaches zero, the artifact is destroyed.
+- Weapons loses durability whenever its wielder attack.
+- Armors loses durability whenever its wielder takes damage.
+- Relics don't lose durability by default.

+Artifacts will often have effect that are triggered when a specific thing occurs resulting in a loss of durability.
+For exemple "Whenever this hero plays a card, gain one mana and lose 1 durability".

+### Quests

-- Quests: these cards give heroes objectives to fulfill to gain a reward like EXP or an item.
+These cards give heroes objectives to fulfill to gain a reward like EXP or a powerful artifact.
+A hero can only have one ongoing quest.

-Abilities can only be put in to the deck of a hero with the corresponding class.
-Items and quests do not necessarily have specific class requirement, but they can have class-specific additional effects.
+## Status effects

+A lot of the negative status effects cause the afflicted hero to gain cards in their hand eual to the amounts of stacks.
+The afflicted hero has the opportunity to play those cards to get rid of the status effect.
+Depending of the effect, these can be do nothing cards, or have negative effects.
+These cards are then discarded at the end of the hero's turn at a certain rate.
+Here are some examples:
+- Root(1): prevents the hero from moving and give 1 "Rooted" card.
+- Disarm(2): prevents the hero from attacking and give 2 "Disarmed" cards.
+- Poison(1): the unit takes 1 damage every time they play a card or attack and give 1 "Poisoned" card.

 ## Structure of a turn